osinkolu/Zindi-Notebooks/AI4D Africa’s Anglophone Research Lab Tanzania ASR Challenge/README.md

 ## The Notebooks

 These notebooks contain several ASR implementation strategies and approach to the challenge.
+I've ranked them in order of performance by Inference.

+* Facebook XLSR
 * Nvidia Nemo
 * OpenAI Whisper
-* Facebook XLSR
 * Facebook Seamless Communication

+For most of the notebooks, I assume your files are already in wav format.